yanyueliu/Cell_Transmission_Model_Python/README.md

 A new example is uploaded (The example 4).
 The example shows how to set dynamic freeflow speed and jam density in the supply.csv.<br></br>
 The users can use the speed column in the supply.csv to set freeflow speed of a link.<br></br>
 A new column named kjam is added into the supply.csv, which can be used to set jam density of a link.

+### July 21 2023
+The program is partially rebuilt.
+Now the simulation is a subclass of threading.Thread.
+Several new features are added as below. <br></br> 1.
+Users can externally use the CTM simulation more conveniently.
+That is, import the CTM file as a part of other codes.
+For detail, please refer Example_of_Use_CTM_Externally.py. <br></br> 2.
+Some bugs are fixed.
+In the former version, if cell_length < vf / time_tick, negative traffic flow and density will occur.
+Now the minimum traffic flow and density is locked at 0. <br></br> 3.
+Users now can run the simulation step by step, and add any conditions to change parameters of the simulation.